MicrosoftDocs/memdocs/memdocs/configmgr/tenant-attach/timeline.md

 ## Known issues
 <!--9114968, 9102454-->
-You will receive a time out error if any of the following condition applies:
+You will receive a time out error if the following condition applies:

 - You're opening **Timeline** for the very first time after restarting SMSExecutive on the service connection point's on-premises server.